platformsh/platformsh-docs/integration/webhooks.rst

 * ``build_pull_requests``: true/false
 * ``fetch_branches``: true/false

-This command returns the Payload URL that you need to paste on your Github repository.
+This command returns the Payload URL that you need to paste on your GitHub repository.

-Go to your Github repository and click ``Settings``.
+Go to your GitHub repository and click ``Settings``.
 Select the *Webhooks and Services* tab and click ``Add webhook``.
 Paste the Payload URL and click ``Add webhook``.

-You can now start pushing code, creating new branch or opening pull request directly on your GIthub repository.
+You can now start pushing code, creating new branch or opening pull request directly on your GitHub repository.

 .. _hipchat-hook:

-Hipchat
+HipChat
 -------

-The `Hipchat <https://hipchat.com>`_ integration allows you to send notifications about your Platform.sh activity directly to Hipchat.
+The `HipChat <https://hipchat.com>`_ integration allows you to send notifications about your Platform.sh activity directly to HipChat.

-To enable the Hipchat webhook with the CLI:
+To enable the HipChat webhook with the CLI:

 .. code-block:: console